yeshwanthkesani/cloud/README.md

 3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
 Use lowercase and optionally include your last initial.

-4. Copy the index.html page and add a new title.
+4. Copy the [index.html page](https://github.com/ModelEarth/cloud/blob/main/index.html) to your new folder.
+Change the title to a description of the folder's content and/or add your handle in parentheses.

 5. Add your code additions and document in a README.md file.

 6. Submit a Pull Request (PR), and include a URL link in the following format when sending an email to Loren to pull your additions.
-[account].github.io/cloud/team/2025/[name]
+[account].github.io/cloud/team/2025/[handle]

 Generally avoid commiting datasets in the cloud repo.